 Ashira explores the economics of innovation, with a focus on stakeholder readiness for the future of transportation

 As a Visiting Scholar at The George Washington University Space Policy Institute, I am currently researching the economics of innovation in relation to stakeholder readiness for emerging aerospace technologies and spaceports.
+An overview of my Visiting Scholar Workshop on “Stakeholder Readiness for Aerospace Innovation,” held September 16, 2025, can be found here.

 Current projects: